 As much as I felt I was living the dream with running my own business, I couldn’t help but entertain thoughts about what life could be like for Chris, Oliver, and me if we were less tied to the risks and obligations of the company I’d built.
-In the last few years, any travel I did was strictly for business, and I had essentially no time for casual hangouts with friends.
+In the previous few years, any travel I did was strictly for business, and I had essentially no time for casual hangouts with friends.
 My life was motherhood and Schmidt’s.
-I’d catch myself imagining how things might be easier or more compartmentalized with a less strenuous 9-to-5 job.
+I’d catch myself imagining how things might be easier or more compartmentalized with a less strenuous nine-to-five job.
 I pictured home-cooked dinners, bike rides after school with Oliver, vacations with my family back in Michigan, evenings out with Chris where deodorant wasn’t mentioned even once.

 Chris and I saw eye to eye on the idea of selling the company.
 Like me, there were times he felt confined by what we’d built.
 “Think about all we could do to help others, and the kind of life we could live, without all this pressure,” we would say.